deadmanssnitch/snitcher/README.md

 client.create_snitch(attributes)
 ```

-Returns the newly-created snitch.
+Returns the newly-created Snitch.

 ### Edit a Snitch

-You only need to pass the edit_snitch function the attributes you want to change.
-The rest of a snitch's attributes will remain the same.
+You only need to pass the edit_snitch function the attributes you want to
+change.
+The rest of a Snitch's attributes will remain the same.

 ```ruby
 token = "c2354d53d2"